-The start of a race may be abandoned or delayed as necessary to a maximum of one hour, when there is visibility of less than 0.5 nautical miles due to fog or wave pattern or weather conditions that make the gap or sailing dangerous including visible lightning.
+The start of a race may be abandoned or delayed as necessary to a maximum of one hour, when sustained wind speeds are less than 4 knots, there is visibility of less than 0.5 nautical miles due to fog or wave pattern or weather conditions that make the gap or sailing dangerous including visible lightning.
 The decision to hold or cancel a race will be made by the Race Committee, who may make signals ashore on the main flagpole.